McLean Hospital Title:

 - Assistant Professor of Psychiatry

-Dr. Stoklosa has earned several teaching awards from the medical students at HMS, as well as from the residents in the MGH/McLean training program.
-He is actively involved in educational research and founded the Clinician Educator Program for the MGH/McLean residency program to train residents to become clinician-educators.
-Dr. Stoklosa also has developed the clinical care on the Schizophrenia and Bipolar Disorder Inpatient Program to help improve the use of evidence-based treatment including a new model of inpatient care modeled after Finland’s Open Dialogue.
+Dr. Stoklosa has earned local, regional, and national teaching awards for his work with medical students and residents.
+He is co-founder and co-director of the Clinician Educator Program for the MGH/McLean residency program, which trains residents to become clinician-educators.
+Dr. Stoklosa developed the clinical care on the Schizophrenia and Bipolar Disorder Inpatient Program to help improve the use of evidence-based treatment, including care modeled after Finland’s Open Dialogue.

 Education & Training: